Last Updated on May 12, 2026 by Emma Fajcz | Published: August 26, 2019

 4. Terrain d’Aventures

-The newly-opened adventure playground next to the Forum des Halles (Jardin Nelson Mandela, Rues Rambuteau et Coquillière) includes boulder walls, a log forest with ladders, and rope climbing bridges.
+The newer adventure playground next to the Forum des Halles (Jardin Nelson Mandela, Rues Rambuteau et Coquillière) includes boulder walls, a log forest with ladders, and rope climbing bridges.
 Attempting to create a universe “halfway between the Wizard of Oz and Mario Bros,” its designers have incorporated elements of electronics as a way to motivate outdoor play.
 Parents are not allowed in the playground, but kids are supervised by animators.

 5. Parisian Carousels

 A family trip to the City of Lights is not complete without a carousel ride or two.
-Here are some of the most beautiful Parisian carousels
+Here are some of the most beautiful Parisian carousels:

-• Forum des Halles’ old-fashioned carousel with hand-carved horses (101 Porte, Rue Berger
+- Forum des Halles’ old-fashioned carousel with hand-carved horses (101 Porte, Rue Berger)

-• Double-decker carousel dating from 1897 at the Place de l’Hôtel de Ville, one of the biggest carousels in the city
+- Double-decker carousel dating from 1897 at the Place de l’Hôtel de Ville, one of the biggest carousels in the city

-• Traditional double-decker carousel with a Venetian theme at the foot of the Sacré-Cœur (Place Saint-Pierre)
+- Traditional double-decker carousel with a Venetian theme at the foot of the Sacré-Cœur (Place Saint-Pierre)

-• The carousel in front of Gare Montparnasse (17 Boulevard de Vaugirard) featuring wooden horses and carriages.
+- The carousel in front of Gare Montparnasse (17 Boulevard de Vaugirard) featuring wooden horses and carriages.
 The central pillar is decorated with reproductions of Impressionist paintings.

 Where to Shop in Paris with Kids